Carbonara sauce is a classic.

 Since it is such an important recipe for me, I would have posted it years ago, but I was never happy with the photos.
 I still am not happy with my photos – they never manage to depict the creamy temptation that is a plate of Carbonara fresh from the pan.
 But I’ve simply run out of patience.
 Should I manage to take pictures someday that actually do this dish justice, I will expand this post.

-Since Carbonara (literally, Charburner’s Sauce), although apparently created in this form only in the mid-twentieth century (not counting much earlier Latium recipes of the cacio e pepe kind) is such an iconic recipe of Italian pasta cuisine, there are many “one and only” ways to approach it.The authenticity wars do already start with the ingredients: Cream, yes or no?
+Since Carbonara (literally, Charburner’s Sauce), although apparently created in this form only in the mid-twentieth century (not counting much earlier Latium recipes of the cacio e pepe kind) is such an iconic recipe of Italian pasta cuisine, there are many “one and only” ways to approach it.The authenticity wars do already start with the ingredients: Cream, yes or no (many Italians will say no, but not all of them)?
 Parmigiano or pecorino?
 Onions, yes or no?
 Does it have to be pancetta?
 Only the yolk or the whole egg? – The only thing everyone seems to agree on are the need for bacon, egg and cheese.

 Below you will find my personal way of Carbonara (yes, it is a question of near religious proportions), which means cream yes, bacon as you like it, no onions, full egg.